libretime/libretime/docs/manual/smartblocks/index.md

 ![](static/Screenshot515-Expand_static_smart_block.png)

-Once created, smart blocks can be found in Library searches and refined at any time.
-They can be re-opened by clicking on the smart block and selecting **Edit** from the pop-up menu.
+Once created, smart blocks can be found under the Smartblocks tab and refined at any time.
+They can be re-opened by right-clicking on the smart block and selecting **Edit** from the pop-up menu.